onebeyond/rascal/README.md

 A **publication** is a named configuration for publishing a message, including the destination queue or exchange, routing configuration, encryption profile and reliability guarantees, message options, etc. A **subscription** is a named configuration for consuming messages, including the source queue, encryption profile, content encoding, delivery options (e.g. acknowledgement handling and prefetch), etc. These must be [configured](#configuration) and supplied when creating the Rascal broker.
 After the broker has been created the subscriptions and publications can be retrivied from the broker and used to publish and consume messages.

+### Breaking Changes in Rascal@15

+Rascal@15 waits for inflight messages to be acknowledged before closing subscriber channels.
+Prior to this version Rascal just waited an arbitary amount of time.
+If you application does not acknowledge a message for some reason (quite likely in tests) calling `subscription.cancel`, `broker.shutdown`, `broker.unsubscribeAll` or `broker.nuke` will wait indefinitely.
+You can specify a `closeTimeout` in your subscription config, however if this is exceeded the aforementioned methods will yield an error with a code of `ETIMEDOUT` and message stating `Callback function "waitForUnacknowledgedMessages" timed out`.

+The correct way to handle this is to always call `ackOrNack` when receiving a message.

 ### Special Note

 RabbitMQ 3.8.0 introduced [quorum queues](https://www.rabbitmq.com/quorum-queues.html).
 Although quorum queues may not be suitable in all situations, they provide [poison message handling](https://www.rabbitmq.com/quorum-queues.html#poison-message-handling) without the need for an external [redelivery counter](https://github.com/guidesmiths/rascal#dealing-with-redeliveries) and offer better data safety in the event of a network partition.
 You can read more about them [here](https://www.cloudamqp.com/blog/reasons-you-should-switch-to-quorum-queues.html) and [here](https://blog.rabbitmq.com/posts/2020/06/quorum-queues-local-delivery).